janejzyu/DICOM/README.md

 I impletmented a function that plot the mask on top of its corresponding dicom image.
 Results are saved in **i-comb** folders.

+To-do: unit test of parsing.py is not implemented yet.
+Toy contours with lower dimension can be tested to verify the functions.

 #### 2. What changes did you make to the code, if any, in order to integrate it into our production code base?

 I didn't change any given code.
 Further intergration can be made by building a **abstract class/interface** on of the parsing.py file or build a **parser** class with methods in parsing.py.